 Looks Matter

-The entire phone is also made of glass so it feels high-end and features a volume rocker, power button, and a volume slider that allows you to physically silence or set your phone on vibrate, and I can’t say how nice this feature is enough.
-I got so tired of taking my phone out to silence it and this feels like a great addition.
-The phone has a USB-C connection and a vertical rear camera and flash.
+The entire phone is also made of glass, so it feels high-end and features a volume rocker, a power button, and a volume slider that allows you to physically silence or set your phone on vibrate, and I can’t say how nice this feature is enough.
+I got so tired of taking my phone out to silence it, and this feels like a great addition.
+The phone has a USB-C connection, a vertical rear camera, and a flash.
 It looks sleek, minimal, and attractive at every corner, and it’s still slim with a large 3,700 mAh battery.

 Underneath It All